Wu wei: Shen Dao

-Han Fei's use of wu wei may have been derivative of Taoism, but its Tao emphasizes autocracy ("Tao does not identify with anything but itself, the ruler does not identify with the ministers").
-Sinologists like Randall P. Peerenboom argue that Han Fei's Shu (technique) is arguably more of a "practical principle of political control" than any state of mind.
-Han Fei nonetheless begins by advising the ruler to remain "empty and still":

-Han Fei's commentary on the Tao Te Ching asserts that perspectiveless knowledge – an absolute point of view – is possible, though the chapter may have been one of his earlier writings.

 Han dynasty

-"Legalism" dominated the intellectual life of the Qin and early Han together with Taoism.
+Legalism dominated the intellectual life of the Qin and early Han together with Daoism.
 Early Han dynasty Emperors like Emperor Jing (r.
-157–141 BCE) would be steeped in a Taoistic laissez-faire.
+157–141 BCE) would be steeped in a Daoistic laissez-faire.
 But Shen Buhai's book would be widely studied even from the beginning of the Han era.
-Jia Yi's (200–168 AD) Hsin-shu, undoubtedly influenced by the "Legalists", describes Shen Buhai's techniques as methods of applying the Tao, or virtue, bringing together Confucian and Taoist discourses under the imagery of the Zhuangzi.
+Jia Yi's (200–168 AD) Hsin-shu, undoubtedly influenced by the "Legalists", describes Shen Buhai's techniques as methods of applying the Dao, or virtue, bringing together Confucian and Daoist discourses under the imagery of the Zhuangzi.
 Many later texts, for instance in Huang-Lao, use similar images to describe the quiescent attitude of the ruler.

-The Huang-Lao text Huainanzi (Western Han Dynasty 206 B.C. – 9 A.D.), arguing against Legalist centralization, would go on to include naturalist arguments in favour of rule by worthies on the basis that one needs their competence for such things as diplomacy, and defines wu wei as follows: "What is meant ... by wu-wei is that no personal prejudice [private or public will,] interferes with the universal Tao [the laws of things], and that no desires and obsessions lead the true course ... astray.
-Reason must guide action in order that power may be exercised according to the intrinsic properties and natural trends of things."
+The Huang-Lao text Huainanzi (Western Han dynasty 206 B.C. – 9 A.D.), although oriented toward state interest, would go on to include naturalist arguments in favour of rule by worthies on the basis that one needs their competence for such things as diplomacy, and defines wu wei as follows: